Skip to content

 • read_var_uint

-Read and strip off the variable unsigned interger value from data.
+Read and strip off the variable unsigned integer length from data.

 YCodec